-Adequate exercise requires more than just the occasional rubber mouse pounce-a-thon, though playtime is important.
+And adequate exercise requires more than just the occasional rubber mouse pounce-a-thon, though playtime is important.
 Cats need a natural playground where they can exercise independently, allowing their natural instincts for jumping, climbing, and exploring to flourish.

-On a daily basis, cats need around 30 minutes of moderate-intensity exercise — though this may vary depending on age, breed, health issues, and other factors.
+On a daily basis, cats need around 30 minutes of moderate-intensity exercise, though this may vary depending on age, breed, health issues, and other factors.
 This exercise helps them maintain their health in many, many ways.

 A tubby tabby is nothing to be desired.
 Just like in humans, carrying excess weight can lead to some major feline health issues like diabetes, heart disease, and joint problems.
 If you’ve been observing weight gain in your cat, it might be time to enhance their exercise regimen.
-More on this in a later section.
+(More on this in a later section.)

 Indoor environments tend to inhibit your cat’s inborn instincts.
-This means your house-bound feline should mimic their natural behaviours in other ways, whether through interactive playtime or through an environment that promotes exploration and exercise.
+This means your house-bound feline should mimic their natural behaviors in other ways, whether through interactive playtime or through an environment that promotes exploration and exercise.

 Young kitties need outlets for their boundless energy.

-Ideal playtime: Aim for 20-30 minutes of active play spread across multiple sessions throughout the day.
+Ideal Playtime: Aim for 20-30 minutes of active play spread across multiple sessions throughout the day.

-Type of play: Use toys that mimic prey movements, and encourage stalking, pouncing and chasing.
+Type of Play: Use toys that mimic prey movements, and encourage stalking, pouncing and chasing.
 (Sorry, rubber mice.)
 You can also provide toys that keep your young kitty both mentally and physically engaged, like puzzle feeders or feathered wands

 Adult cats usually aren’t as hyperactive as their kitten kin.
 But they’re still in their prime and need lots of exercise.

-Ideal playtime: At least 15-20 minutes of interactive play each day.
+Ideal Playtime: At least 15-20 minutes of interactive play each day.

-Type of play: Engage in interactive play daily, using toys that promote jumping, running, and stretching.
+Type of Play: Engage in interactive play daily, using toys that promote jumping, running, and stretching.

-Ideal playtime: Around 10-15 minutes of gentle interactive play once or twice a day.
+Ideal Playtime: Around 10-15 minutes of gentle interactive play once or twice a day.

 If your cat is already overweight, don’t panic — but do get serious.
 Obesity can trigger diabetes, arthritis, heart disease, and other serious health conditions in cats.
 It even puts them at greater risk for cancer.
 So do what you can to help your feline friend slim down.

 First: A healthy diet is just as important as exercise.
 Consult your veterinarian, as they may advise you to alter your cat’s diet, or even develop a completely new one.
 Working closely with your veterinarian, you can slowly introduce your cat to a lower-calorie diet.
-Your vet may even prescribe a specialised prescription diet.
+Your vet may even prescribe a specialized prescription diet.

 Exercise can also be hugely beneficial.
 But again, you should talk to your vet before initiating any new exercise regimen.